jdegand/interop-rxjs-signal/README.md

 - The API request was executed, but I couldn't see it in the template.
 With signals, sub-components seem necessary.
 You can't have a form and render the response data in the same component with signals?
 - To get the input to work, I needed to add a change handler and bind that to the `Output` in `search-box.component.ts`.
 - This [Angular Challenge PR](https://github.com/tomalaforge/angular-challenges/pull/88/files#diff-65b58fb82cf0bb15310b512c401850474771eb1c399793906f1d47eb7f61847c) was a critical resource in troubleshooting this app.
 Looking at the PR, Marko segmented the code much better than I have done.
 I kept the initial state object rather than breaking state into multiple pieces.
 - Now, I can see why.
 I don't think you can get access to `$update` when you add a store and a service to `withMethods`.
+- Unfortunately, the PR has outdated syntax, as the signal store API seems to have changed slightly.
+Now, I think `$update` is no more.
+When I tried to reuse Marko's `withStorageSync`, `$update` was underlined and not found by VS Code.
+I relied on `patchState` to update the store's state.
 - For the pagination, I could update the page value, but this wouldn't trigger another API request.
 If the input doesn't change, the API request will not be triggered.
 - The `loadSearch` method uses `distinctUntilChanged`.
 This might prevent the `loadSearch` method from being called again as `search` has not changed.
 - Ultimately, the quickest solution was to duplicate `loadSearch`.
 I called the new method `newPageSearch` and called it inside the `nextPage` and `prevPage` methods.
 Inside `newPageSearch`, I removed the `distinctUntilChanged` and the `debounceTime` calls.
 So there is a slight benefit from using the new method, as the API request can happen as soon as the buttons are pressed.
 - Marko used a `signalStoreFeature` called `withStorageSync` to handle local storage.
 I tried to import it, but the signal store API seems to have changed.
 There are TypeScript issues and `$update` can't be used to update state.
 - `withStorageSync` saves the whole state.
 But since I have not segmented state, this doesn't work for this app.
 Only the `search`, `page`, and `pages` need to be saved.
+- Saving `pages` might not be necessary.
+There seem to be issues with the `pages` count and it seems to change more often than it should.
+Maybe the `flickr` API is so active that the page count would change often for certain keywords.
 - So options are to try to recreate something similar or maybe just update the `onInit` hook inside `withHooks`.
 You can't have multiple `onInit` hooks.
 - Ultimately, I added a similar `signalStoreFeature` called `localStorageSync`.
 I used object destructuring and `patchState` to update local state with values from local storage.
 - The challenge code includes an API key for `flickr`.
 Although it is already exposed, I shouldn't have included it in my repo.
 So I removed it and added an environments folder with a `apiKey` variable.
 Now, you can freely change API keys and not worry about including them in `git`.